son-vyas/project_documentation/chapter_4/README.md

 #### Creating a ansible service

-This part will talk about how Ansible playbook comes into the picture and thereby service is launced.The use-case discussed is subject to this project.
+This part will talk about how Ansible playbook comes into the picture and thereby how service is launced.The use-case discussed is subject to this project.